Saidu Baba: Religious education

 For further spiritual study, Saidu Baba came to Peshawar and became a disciple of Hafiz Azim.
 After spending some time under guidance of Sufi saint Fazl Ahmad, he met another Sufi master Sho'ayb Tordher, who made him familiar with all four SufI orders: Naqshbandi, Qadiri, Chishti and Suhrawardi.
 After his death in 1819, Saidu Baba isolated himself in a cowshed in Hund by the banks of the Indus River, spending time in meditation and Zikr.

 Religious leadership

+When Syed Ahmad Barelvi and his followers arrived in the Pashtun regions, Akhund Abdul Ghaffur became a strong supporter of their cause and became a close disciple of Sayyid Ahmad.
+Syed Ahmad initiated him into his 'Rah-e-Suluk-e-Nubuwat' Sufi tariqah, which was also known as Tariqah-e Muhammadiyah'.
+Saidu Babu shared his master's teachings to his mureeds, who then passed it to their next generation of disciples, thereby upholding the doctrines of Tariqah-e Muhammadiyah through a system of bay'ah through Sufi orders.

-In 1829, the Muslim reformist Syed Ahmad Barelvi had the malik of Hund killed in Akhund's home, as he had betrayed the Mujahideen in the battles of Haidru and Shaidu against the Sikh Empire.
+In 1829, Syed Ahmad Barelvi had the malik of Hund killed in Akhund's home, as he had betrayed the Mujahideen in the battles of Haidru and Shaidu against the Sikh Empire.
 After this incident, Akhund left his home and wandered across Swat, living life of asceticism.
 When Ahmad Barelvi died fighting in the battle of Balakot (1831) against the Sikhs along with hundreds of Mujahideen, many of his followers came to Buner to stay under the protection of Saidu Baba.
 They started a new uprising against the British Raj under Saidu Baba's leadership in 1862.
 He returned to Saidu Sharif in Swat in September, 1835 at the age of forty-one, where he attracted a large number of devotees.
 Afterwards, Saidu Baba became the most esteemed spiritual leader among the eastern Pashtuns.